garrandall/popular-music-data/tracks/somewhere-over-the-rainbow-nicholas-david.md

 Somewhere over the rainbow
 Blue birds fly
 And the dreams that you dreamed of
-Dreams really do come true ooh ooooh
+Dreams really do come true oh oh

 Someday I'll wish upon a star
 Wake up where the clouds are far behind me